roadsidemultimedia/Docs/customizing/using-the-base-child-theme.md

 * Supports a custom `rtl.css` file, for customizing the default rtl styling.
 * Supports custom/child sections.

-By default the Base child theme doesn't include a **language** folder or **rtl.css**, **style.less** files.
+The Base Theme doesn't include a **language folder** or **rtl.css** (for right-to-left languages), **style.less** files.
 Not all users will need or use them, we believe this will prevent confusion.
 For the users who do require the language folder , rtl.css and style.less, follow the instructions below.

-By default the Base Theme doesn't include a language folder or rtl.css (for right to left languages), style.less files.
-Not all users will need or use them, we believe this will prevent confusion.
-For the users who do require the language folder , rtl.css and style.less, follow the instructions below.

 ### Adding LESS support ###

-The Base theme already provides LESS CSS support via the **DMS Toolbar &rarr; Customize &rarr; LESS/CSS Editor**.
+Base theme already provides LESS CSS support via the **DMS Toolbar &rarr; Customize &rarr; LESS/CSS Editor**.
 However, if you prefer to add your custom LESS CSS to a stylesheet, you will need to create a **style.less** file.

-Open your code editor (we recommend [Sublime Text 2](http://www.sublimetext.com/2)) and create a new file.
-For the timebeing leave the file blank and click save, naming the file **style.less**.
+Open your code editor (we recommend [Sublime Text 2](http://www.sublimetext.com/2)), and create a new file.
+For the time being leave the file blank, and click save, naming the file **style.less**.
 Now open your FTP client and upload the file to the following directory **wp-content &rarr; themes &rarr; pagelines-template-theme**.

 You have successfully created the **style.less** file and are ready to start adding your custom LESS CSS .